ropensci/USAboundaries/README.md

 ## usboundaries: Historical boundaries of the United States, 1629--2000

 This R package lets you map the United States (or the colonies that became the United States) on any date from 1629 to 2000.
+It contains both county and state/territory level polygons.

 ### Installation